djschaap/centos-7-perl/README.md

 # centos-7-perl
-Base image for further development; use at your own risk
+Base image for further development; use at your own risk.